Keynote Speaker : Diane Chamberlain

 After a 10-year run at the Chicago Sun-Times, St. Petersburg Times, and other newspapers, John Jeter opened The Handlebar, a concert venue in Greenville, S.C.
 As talent buyer, he booked unknowns (at the time) like John Mayer, Zac Brown Band, and Sugarland, while promoting the likes Joan Baez, John Hiatt, and Maynard Ferguson.
 He published all that madness in his memoir, ROCKIN’ A HARD PLACE (Hub City Press), now using it as a textbook for his Music Business class at Converse College.

 Christopher Martin is author of This Gladdening Light: An Ecology of Fatherhood and Faith, published this year by Mercer University Press.
-This Gladdening Light, Martin’s debut, received the Will D. Campbell Award in Creative Nonfiction and has been featured in the AJC and Arts Atlanta.
+His debut received the Will D. Campbell Award in Creative Nonfiction and has been featured in the AJC and Arts Atlanta.
 Martin’s creative nonfiction and poetry have been published in journals and media across the country.
 He teaches English at Kennesaw State University and creative nonfiction for the Appalachian Young Writers Workshop.
-Find him online at www.christopher-martin.net.

 Man Martin is a two-time winner of Georgia Author the Year for his novels, Days of the Endless Corvette and Paradise Dogs.
 Booklist calls his third novel, The Lemon Jell-O Syndrome, a “singular joy.”
 In addition to writing, he draws an online comic strip, Inkwell Forest, available at his blog, Man Overboard, at manmartin.blogspot.cm.